Top HR Metrics to Prioritize This Year

 The Most Important HR Metrics to Track

 HR teams are being asked to balance short-term needs with long-term strategy.
 That means having visibility into how the workforce is performing and how it’s evolving.
-Whether you're looking to improve hiring efficiency, build a more inclusive culture, or prepare your workforce for the future, these metrics will help you track progress and course-correct as needed.

-Workforce Planning and Talent Acquisition Metrics
+1. Workforce Planning Metrics

 • Time-to-hire: Measures the average number of days to fill a position.
 A long time-to-hire can indicate inefficiencies, misaligned job descriptions, or bottlenecks in your recruiting process.